presents Giacomo Puccini’s

 an opera in four acts

-directed by Doug Anderson
+directed by Douglas Anderson

 conducted by Filippo Ciabatti